GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 | Organizational | An employee or individual the organization deems to have equivalent status of an employee | Internal agency enterprise users, including employees and direct support contractors <br><br>Other federal government agency users |
 | Non-organizational | All users other than organizational users (i.e., the general public or guests) | U.S. state, local, and tribal agency users<br><br>Non-profit, business, or commercial users<br><br>Public or other users |

-A transaction<sup>9</sup> is “... a discrete event between a user and a system that supports a business or programmatic purpose.
-A government digital system may have multiple categories or types of transactions, which may require separate analysis within the overall digital identity risk assessment.”
+A transaction<sup>9</sup> is

+<p align="center"><i>“... a discrete event between a user and a system that supports a business or programmatic purpose.
+A government digital system may have multiple categories or types of transactions, which may require separate analysis within the overall digital identity risk assessment.”</i></p>

 Application owners and the information security team collaborate to identify, analyze, and assess the digital transactions of the application.
 Examples of transactions and transaction types are phrased as actions on data: Create, Read, Modify, Delete.